 3 Strong Career Sectors on Prince Edward Island

 As one of the country's most pristine and beautiful provinces, PEI naturally attracts a lot of interest.
-In fact, it is a consistently popular destination for about one million visitors every year.** With over 800 kilometres of the warmest beaches in Atlantic Canada (according to Prince Edward Island Tourism), it's easy to see why.*
+In fact, it is a consistently popular destination for more than one million visitors every year.** With over 800 kilometres of the warmest beaches in Atlantic Canada (according to Prince Edward Island Tourism), it's easy to see why.*

 But the Island has so much more to offer than just its world-renowned charm.
 Even though it is small in size compared to other provinces, it provides skilled career-seekers with an increasingly diverse number of intriguing possibilities.
 PEI supports emerging industries like aerospace (worth $362 million annually), bioscience, information technology, and clean energy.

 It is all leading to greater prosperity for residents of the Island.
 For example, in 2015, total labour income within the province grew by 3.6 percent from the previous year.* Yet, certain demographic shifts are resulting in a shortage of qualified workers in some areas.
 And that is creating new opportunities for students who want to study and begin their careers in a place that emphasizes quality of life.

 Here are three of the strongest areas of employment growth in PEI:

 Federal government data shows that on a per-capita basis, Prince Edward Island has the second-highest number of small and medium-sized businesses in Canada.
 In 2015, the business and financial sector provided approximately 10,400 jobs to Island residents.* Many of those jobs relate to accounting or administrative support since virtually every organization requires those services.

 Of course, a lot of those jobs can be found in the Greater Charlottetown area, which is home to about 60,000 people and is the Island's main hub of business activity.*** Many companies and entrepreneurs are drawn to Charlottetown's friendly climate, diversity of sporting and cultural events, and important heritage.
 With some of Canada's earliest architecture—and the significance of being the place of the meeting that lead to the country's birth—the city has a working charm that inspires success.